School attendance

 Parent and carer responsibilities

 Your legal responsibility as a parent or carer is to ensure that your children of school age receive a suitable full-time education, by either enrolling your child at a school or by making other arrangements through home schooling / elective home education.
+If your child has problems attending school you should, first of all, contact your child’s school to ask for further support.

 Once enrolled at a school it remains the parent or carer’s legal responsibility to ensure that their child attends school regularly and arrives on time each day.